rstudio/rsconnect/guide/guide.md

 ![Tokens](images/tokens.png)

-You can configure the `shinyapps` package to use your account two ways:
+You can configure the `shinyapps` package to use your account in two ways:

 #### Method 1

 Click the copy button on the token page and paste the result into your R session.
-This will automatically paste the full syntax of `setAccountInfo` with the appropriate parameters for your account.
+This will paste the full command to configure your account using the appropriate parameters for the `shinyapps::setAccountInfo` function.

 #### Method 2